 Safeguard Dosage Calculator for Cattle

-Enter the weight of the animal in pounds (lb)
+Enter the weight of the cattle in kilograms

 How to Use This Calculator

-1. Enter the weight of the cattle in pounds or kilograms
+1. Enter the accurate weight of the cattle in kilograms

-2. Select the appropriate Safeguard product type you're using
+2. Select the form of Safeguard medication you're using

 Formula Used